 The HelpDesk can help you connect to the network and configure your computer to connect correctly.
 Some network issues must be resolved by BYU OIT, but we can direct you to them if we are unable to help you.

-The HelpDesk can help you print to any student printer in the Law School.
-This includes both law school printing co-op printers and BYU open access printers.
+The HelpDesk can help you print to any student co-op printer in the Law School.

 Any problems with the printers, including jams, running out of paper/toner, etc. must be called into the HelpDesk.
 Generally we can fix these problems in a few minutes.
 Do not attempt to fix any problems with the printer yourself.